aser1206/OneLogOn/README.md

 # Visitor and Employee Management System
 #### for Zachary Dowell at the Innovation Center
+The project might never be used, but at this point we do not care anymore
 ### Meet the team - OneBitOff
 - Aaron Hartigan
 - Victor Uvarov